jonnydee/markemptydirs-cpp/README.md

 # Operating Systems

 MarkEmptyDirs is written in C++ / Qt and is designed to be platform independent.
+Currently, build scripts for the following operating systems are included in this project:

+1. Linux
+2. MacOS X
+3. Windows

 # Further Reading

- * [getting started][]: Describes what you need to do in order to run MarkEmptyDirs.
+ * [getting started][]: Describes what you need to do in order to install, run, or build MarkEmptyDirs.
  * [use cases][]: Describes typical use cases for this tool and how to use it.
  * [changelog][]: Describes what has changed in the different releases.